 - Subnet group: Choose the default subnet group.
 For more information about subnet groups, see Working with DB Subnet Groups.

-- Public accessibility: Choose Yes.
-This will allocate an IP address for your database instance so you can directly connect to the database from your own device.
+- Public access: Choose Yes.
+This will allocate an IP address for your database instance so that you can directly connect to the database from your own device.

 - Availability zone: Choose No preference.
 See Regions and Availability Zones for more details.